Click below to be directed to our online application system:

 Fellowship awards up to a maximum of $6,000

-The Palestinian American Research Center (PARC) announces its 22nd annual Palestinian research fellowship competition for research that will contribute to Palestinian Studies.
+The Palestinian American Research Center (PARC) announces its 23rd annual Palestinian research fellowship competition for research in the humanities and social sciences that will contribute to Palestinian Studies.
 Applicants must be Palestinian doctoral students or Palestinian scholars who have earned their PhD.
+Applicants may apply regardless of their country of residence or ID.

 Information about the fellowship competition:

-- Field research must be for a minimum of two months and a maximum of one year.
+- Field research must be for a minimum of two months up to a maximum of one year.

 - Individual and joint research projects are eligible for this competition, i.e. research can be done by a group of researchers.